-First you must file an internal grievance with your health plan and wait for its final decision.
-If the health plan still refuses to cover the requested service, you have four months from the date you receive a final adverse determination to file for external review.
-The application for external review must be sent to the Office of Patient Protection in the Health Policy Commission.
+Usually, you must file an internal grievance with your health plan and wait for its final decision.
+If the health plan still refuses to cover the requested service, you have four (4) months from the date you receive a final adverse determination to file for external review.
+The application for external review must be sent to the Office of Patient Protection at the Health Policy Commission, to the address or fax number on the external review request form.
 If you are requesting an expedited review, it is not necessary to wait for the health plan to make its decision.
 You may file a request for an expedited external review at the same time that you file a request for an expedited review with the health plan.

 Does an external review cost anything?